-MUSIC In Music specialist teaching is offered to children in all year groups.
-The children take part in a balanced programme of activities to develop their understanding, enjoyment and appreciation of music.
-Our older children have the opportunity to learn how to play both the recorder and the violin as well as joining the school choir.
-There is the opportunity of attending a range of musical events whilst children are in Key Stage 1.
-ART In Art children are given opportunities to use a variety of materials and techniques.
+Art and DT are alternate.half termly

+ART

+In Art children are given opportunities to use a variety of materials and techniques.
 We emphasise observational skills to help children develop an understanding of the world around them.
 We also encourage them to look at the work of other artists to inform their own efforts, including members of staff.
 Art skills are taught progressively and enable children to achieve personal fulfilment and satisfaction, stimulating their creativity and imagination.